Lakera Guard Integration Guide

 • Agent workflows may involve multiple LLM interactions requiring screening at each step

-• Tool outputs may introduce unexpected or malicious content requiring validation
+• Tool use responses may introduce indirect prompt attacks and unexpected or malicious content requiring validation

 Next Steps